|

 indecent exposure, trespassing, and burglary may be predicators of more serious sex crimes.

-years is public safety: as recently as 2004, the killer left provocative, threatening notes around The
+years is public safety: as recently as 2004, the killer left provocative, threatening notes around Fort Wayne taking credit for the murder.

 CARD Team was created to bring together a variety of experts in child abduction cases who could help local authorities on

 the ground.
-So about a dozen team members from all over the country arrived in Agents
+So about a dozen team members from all over the country arrived in Fort Wayne and got to work on the Tinsley case:

 with our Crimes Against Children Unit received packets—some with suspects’ criminal histories and last known addresses—with